NoInk02/Error_204_DevShelf/README.md

 └── package-lock.json
 ```

+- Just download the files in this manner and all the dependencies present in package.json, then enter node index.js in the terminal and press enter.
+Then go to your web browser and type localhost:3000 and press enter.

+- Each file's use is mentioned below :-

 - `index.js`: Provides endpoints for user registration, login, book search, adding books to cart with stock management, and user profile retrieval, all backed by JSON file storage.

 - `users.json`: Stores data of the user.